Perfect Strangers (TV series): Season 7 (1991–92)

-At season seven's beginning (which premiered in September 1991), Larry and Jennifer's marriage meant that Perfect Strangers would move in a different direction.
+In season seven's beginning (which premiered in September 1991), Larry and Jennifer's marriage meant that Perfect Strangers would move in a different direction.
 Larry and Jennifer move into a large Victorian house, then discover that they cannot afford the rent without additional roommates: Balki and Mary Anne.
-At midseason, Balki receives a promotion at the Chronicle, drawing a weekly comic strip based on his stuffed sheep, Dimitri.
-Gorpley and Lydia make occasional appearances throughout the season, but are gradually phased out as they have little relevance to Larry and Balki's new career paths.
+At midseason, Balki and Larry receive a promotion at the Chronicle, drawing weekly editors of the comic strip based on his stuffed sheep, Dimitri.
+Gorpley and Lydia make occasional appearances throughout the season, but are gradually phased out as they have little relevance to Larry and Balki's new career paths when they moved up from the basement to the top floor.

 With Larry and Jennifer happily married, the series turns toward Balki and Mary Anne's relationship.
 In the season's last several episodes, Mary Anne stops seeing Balki and moves out of the house.
 In the April 1992 season finale, Balki and Mary Anne resolve their differences and suddenly marry; the episode and season conclude with the couple on their way to an extended honeymoon in Mypos—and with Jennifer telling Larry that they are expecting.